tjbutler003/JH-21CCI-Public/README.md

 Developed by TJ Butler and Brian Danner

-Public Repo for working with 21st Century Cities Initiative - Baltimore Area Survey Data
+Public Repo for working with 21st Century Cities Initiative - Baltimore Area Survey Data that is publicly available.

 This public repository will contain code for mapping various Baltimore data sources including the Baltimore Area Survey, Baltimore Neighborhood Indicators Alliance, and Baltimore City Government data (vacant building notices).